j-b-ferguson/covid-19-australia-preprocessing/README.md

 ## 3 10/03 NSW                           10165
 ```

-## Convert Data Types
+<h2><p align=center>Convert Data Types</h2>

-Now both data frames are in tidy format, proper data type
-conversions can be performed.
-Beginning with `tests_gathered`, the
-column name of the first variable is changed from `X1` to `Date`.
-This
-variable is common to both data frames.
+Now both data frames are in tidy format, proper data type conversions can be performed.
+Beginning with `tests_gathered`, the column name of the first variable is changed from `X1` to `Date`.
+This variable is common to both data frames.

 ```r
 # Rename first variable of tests_gathered data frame